 Belgian Waffle Serving Suggestions

-Whether you like to keep it simple and drown your homemade Belgian waffles in maple syrup or your favorite pancake syrup, there’s so many more ways to enjoy these fantastic Belgian Waffles.
+Whether you like to keep it simple and drown your homemade Belgian waffles in maple syrup or your favorite pancake syrup, there’s so many more ways to enjoy these fantastic golden brown Belgian Waffles.

 • A healthy alternative – top with your favorite yogurt with a bit of honey stirred in and some granola (the one pictured is some fantastic homemade granola gifted to me by my friend Diala)